Skip to content

 A Quick Walk to a Big Waterfall

 Houston Brook Falls is one of the easiest waterfalls to reach in Maine.
-The trail from the roadside parking area to the base of the falls takes about 10 minutes, following a path through tall cedars and mixed forest along the banks of Houston Brook.
-At the end of that short walk, the brook drops roughly 30 feet over a broad rock face into a pool at the base.
+The trail from the roadside parking area to the base of the falls takes about 10 minutes, following a well-worn path through tall cedars and mixed forest along the banks of Houston Brook.
+At the end of that short walk, the brook drops roughly 40 feet over a broad rock face into a pool at the base.
 It is a waterfall that punches well above its weight for the effort required to see it.

 The falls sit in Pleasant Ridge Plantation, a small unorganized township in Somerset County.
 The nearest services are in Bingham, about 5 miles to the east on Route 201, the Old Canada Road Scenic Byway.
 This is deep inland Maine, where the towns are small, the forests are thick, and the rivers run cold.